Habits of Scholarship

 Please see the online calendar to view a tentative schedule of the planned curriculum for the school year.
 Students in Mr. Norton's language arts class receive regular Content Knowledge scores that provide valuable information about the students' reading and writing skills development.
 Refer to the Grading Practices page for information about reading and writing skills assessment scores.

 Advanced Language Arts Class

-In addition to the aforementioned course information, students in the Advanced Language Arts class will experience a different pace, depth, and complexity of instruction.
-Specifically, students in the Advanced Language Arts class will read two additional novels, complete the associated literary response and analysis, and take a reading assessment for the associated novel.
-Students in Advanced Language Arts go beyond surface level understanding of concepts to enhance their ability to think critically.
+Students in Mr. Norton's Advanced Language Arts class will experience a different pace, depth, and complexity of instruction.
+Specifically, students in the Advanced Language Arts class will independently read two additional above-grade-level novels and complete the associated accelerated literary response and analysis.
+This is a rigorous class requiring students to think analytically while expressing ideas clearly and the material presented will challenge students to a higher level of thinking.
 The critical thinking tools employed in this class help students dig deeper into a concept (depth) and understand that concept with greater complexity.

 Please email me if you have any questions or concerns.